ApplETS/Site-Web-App-ETS/README.md

 browser-sync start --server --files "*.html, css/*, js/*"
 ```

-You can modifiy the command by adding more files to the auto-sync.
+You can modify the command by adding more files to the auto-sync.